AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 ## Wrapping up

-That is it!
 Your [!DNL Commerce Intelligence] account should now be tidier and easier to navigate for you and your team.